IAS 41, IFRS 13 certain disclosures, crops, poultry, milk and breeding cattle

 Agricultural produce harvested from an entity’s biological assets is measured at its fair value less estimated costs to sell at the point of harvest.
 The measured value of the harvested yield is then considered to be the cost of inventories.

-All changes in fair value of biological assets were accounted for under cost of sales caption in the statements of profit or loss and other comprehensive income.
+All changes in fair value of biological assets were accounted for under cost of sales caption in the statements of profit (loss) and other comprehensive income.

 All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorized within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole: